USA Gymnastics in turmoil as head of women's program ousted

 USA Gymnastics, however, has not settled its lawsuits and is also the subject of an investigation ordered by the U.S. Olympic Committee and inquiries by several congressional committees.

+Penny and Faehn did not accept the invitation, and former national team coordinator Marta Karolyi cited an unspecified medical issue.
+Former U.S. Olympic Committee chief Scott Blackmun, who missed the Winter Olympics after being diagnosed with prostate cancer, said he could not attend because of health problems.

 That hearing has now been rescheduled for June and Sens.
-Jerry Moran and Richard Blumenthal will send out new invitations to Penny, Faehn and possibly others.
+Jerry Moran and Richard Blumenthal will send out new invitations to Penny, Faehn, and Karolyi.

 Meanwhile, Perry, who has not given an interview since she took over the reins of USAG, is slated to appear before a House subcommittee on Wednesday to answer questions about how the organization protects athlete safety.